This Icebreaker questions list is full of thoughtful or light-hearted questions intended to warm up interactions during a remote meeting.

 - She may have difficulty focusing on work because she’s worried about her family’s health or having enough food.

-You can use icebreaker questions to show you genuinely care and want to help her.
+You can use this icebreaker questions list to show you genuinely care and want to help her.

-Icebreakers Questions to ask in one on one meetings:
+Icebreakers Questions list to ask in one on one meetings:

 - How are you doing?
 How is your family coping with the situation?